Rose Lake Wildlife Area

 Sleepy Hollow State Park

 The only State Park in mid-Michigan, Sleepy Hollow contains some 2,600 acres.
 Sixteen miles of trails wind through grasslands, mixed shrub habitat, and deciduous woods.
-410 acre Lake Ovid is excellent for migrating ducks and other waterfowl.
+Lake Ovid covers 410 acres and is excellent for migrating ducks and other waterfowl.
 Nesting birds include Red-headed Woodpecker, Eastern Meadowlark, Acadian Flycatcher, and Broad-winged Hawk.

 Lincoln Brick Park

-150 Species have been recorded at the Park including Golden Eagle and Long Eared Owl.
-47 species are known to have nested in the Park.
+Species recorded in the park number 150, including Golden Eagle and Long- eared Owl.
+Forty-seven (47) species are known to have nested in the Park.
 Pileated Woodpeckers have nested there every year since 2004.

 Woldumar Nature Center